-- 125. Plaintiffs reallege paragraphs 1 through 108. - 126.
-Plaintiffs were engaged in protected speech and lawful assembly. - 127.
-Defendants disrupted Plaintiffs' lawful First Amendment activities, including their peaceful demonstration against excessive force by law enforcement. - 128.
-The deployment of tear gas and KIPs into crowds containing peaceful demonstrators would likely deter a person of ordinary firmness from the exercise of First Amendment rights. - 129.
-The FLPD forced peaceful demonstrators to discontinue exercising their First Amendment rights. - 130.
+- 150. Defendants disrupted Plaintiffs' lawful First Amendment activities, including their peaceful demonstration against excessive force by law enforcement. - 151.
+The deployment of tear gas and KIPs into crowds containing peaceful demonstrators would likely deter a person of ordinary firmness from the exercise of First Amendment rights. - 152.
+The FLPD forced peaceful demonstrators to discontinue exercising their First Amendment rights. - 153.
 There is a causal connection between Plaintiffs' speech and assembly and the deployment of force.
-Their speech and assembly were a motivating factor behind FLPD's decision to disperse and decision to deploy force that dispersed the crowd. - 131.
+Their speech and assembly were a substantial motivating factor behind FLPD's deployment of force that dispersed the crowd. - 154.
 FLPD knew not all demonstrators present were engaged in acts of violence and that no warning was given before dispersing the crowd.
-FLPD further knew Plaintiffs' assembly and speech would be adversely affected by their deployment of force. - 132.
-FLPD SWAT and Field Force Officers, who were on scene, were present, saw the alleged constitutional violations by other officers, but failed to take reasonable steps to protect peaceful demonstrators whose constitutional rights were violated. - 133.
-The Supervising officers either personally participated in the alleged constitutional violation, directed the subordinates to act unlawfully, or knew that the subordinates would act unlawfully and failed to stop them from doing so.
-As a direct and proximate result of defendants' unlawful conduct, Plaintiffs suffered severe and permanent physical injury, emotional distress, and humiliation, and are entitled to monetary damages and other injunctive relief.
+FLPD further knew Plaintiffs' assembly and speech would be adversely affected by their deployment of force. - 155.
+The FLPD deployed crowd control tactics primarily due to the presence of nonviolent demonstrators.
+FLPD significantly outnumbered the few individuals involved in isolated acts of violence and would have simply arrested them but for presence of the nonviolent demonstrators. - 156.
+FLPD SWAT and Field Force Officers who were on scene and were present, saw the alleged constitutional violations by other officers, but failed to take reasonable steps to protect peaceful demonstrators whose constitutional rights were violated. - 157.
+The Supervising Officers either personally participated in the alleged constitutional violation, directed the subordinates to act unlawfully, or knew that the subordinates would act unlawfully and failed to stop them from doing so.

+158. As a direct and proximate result of defendants' unlawful conduct, Plaintiffs suffered severe and permanent physical injury, emotional distress, and humiliation, and are entitled to monetary damages and other injunctive relief.